getlantern/lantern-docs/invite.md

 ## State of this document

 This is a rough first draft, treating various details in very disparate degrees of completeness, and may contain errors.
-It represents only enough information about the invite system needed to understand a problem that we're about to fix.
-Hopefully, more details on other aspects of this system will be added as we find the need to document our understanding of them, to the point that this may become an authoritative description of the invite system.
+Hopefully, more details on all aspects of this system will be added as we find the need to document our understanding of them, to the point that this may become an authoritative description of the invite system.

 ## Overview